$K(1)$-local $K$-theory of Azumaya algebras: Introduction

 Unfortunately, none of this works.
-For Azumaya algebras $A,A'$, even over a field, one typically does not have $K(A)\otimes_{K(X)}K(A')\simeq K(A\otimes_{\O_X}A')$.
+For Azumaya algebras $A,A'$, even over a field, one typically does not have $K(A)\otimes_{K(X)}K(A')\simeq K(A\otimes_{\O_X}A')$\footnote{In fact, this is almost never the case - if $K(X)$ is connective, having this property for $A$ and $A\op$ implies that $A$ is trivial in the Brauer group, cf. \cite[Corollary 2.22]{companionMot} }.
 So we do not even have a group morphism, let alone a near-isomorphism!
-There are however at least two ways to make a Künneth-type formula like this one true - we start by describing the first one, which yields our strongest results (some of them restricted to the setting of fields or semilocal commutative rings).
+There are however at least two ways to make a Künneth-type formula like this one true - we start by describing the first one.
 If the prime $p$ is invertible in the base $X$, $K(1)$-localization tends to make Künneth formulas ``more true''.
-For example we will see that when $X$ is the spectrum of a field, the above formula always holds for Azumaya algebras which are $p$-primary torsion in the Brauer group.
+For example we will see that when $X$ is the spectrum of a semi-local ring\footnote{Or the $p$-inverted $p$-henselization of a commutative ring.}, the above formula always holds for Azumaya algebras which are $p$-primary torsion in the Brauer group.
 If this is true, the above construction gives a morphism from the $p$-primary torsion part of the Brauer group of $X$ to the ($K(1)$-local) Picard group of $L_{K(1)}K(X)$, variants of which have been studied a fair amount.
 One may then again hope that the morphism is injective.
 This fails for an even sillier reason: if the Künneth formula holds, then since $A\op$ is Morita inverse to $A$ and $K(A\op)\simeq K(A)$ as $K(X)$-modules, $L_{K(1)}K(A)$ is forced to be a $2$-torsion Picard element!
-For example, if $p$ is odd, this forces it to be trivial: our morphism is not interesting. \begin{rmk*} When $p=2$, we can actually get interesing Picard elements.
-For example, over $\mathbb R$ and at the prime $2$, the quaternion algebra $\mathbb H$ satisfies $L_{K(1)}K(\mathbb H)\simeq \Sigma^4 \KO_2$ which is the $2$-torsion element in \end{rmk*} But note that we made a homotopy-theory-101 mistake here: we used the \emph{property} that $A$ is $p$-primary torsion in the Brauer group instead of remembering that as extra data.
+For example, if $p$ is odd, this forces it to be trivial: our morphism is not interesting. \begin{rmk*} When $p=2$, we \emph{can} actually get interesing Picard elements this way.
+For example, over $\mathbb R$ and at the prime $2$, the quaternion algebra $\mathbb H$ satisfies $L_{K(1)}K(\mathbb H)\simeq \Sigma^4 \KO_2$ which is the nontrivial $2$-torsion element in \end{rmk*} Note, however, that we used the \emph{property} that $A$ is $p$-primary torsion in the Brauer group instead of remembering that as extra data.
 Indeed, the Brauer group of a scheme is better viewed as $\pi_0$ of a more natural Brauer space or spectrum $\BBr(X)$, in which there is room for homotopies.
-Similarly, the Picard group $\Pic(L_{K(1)}K(X))$ is $\pi_0$ of the more natural Picard space or spectrum $\PPic(L_{K(1)}K(X))$.
-For a connective spectrum $E$, we let $E[p^\infty]$ denote the (homotopy) fiber of the map $E\to E[\frac{1}{p}]$ - this consists of points in $E$ equipped with a nullhomotopy of one of their $p$-power powers.
-So, at least when $X$ is the spectrum of a field, we actually obtain a map
+Similarly, the Picard group $\Pic(L_{K(1)}K(X))$ is $\pi_0$ of the more natural Picard space or spectrum $\PPic(L_{K(1)}K(X))$ (which is used to define the strict Picard spectrum!).
+For a connective spectrum $E$, we let $E[p^\infty]$ denote the (connective, homotopy) fiber of the map $E\to E[\frac{1}{p}]$ - this consists of points in $E$ equipped with a nullhomotopy of one of their $p$-power powers.
+So, at least when $X$ is the spectrum of a semi-local ring, we actually obtain a map

 We remark that in \cite{Toen}, Toën shows that $\pi_0(\BBr(X)[p^\infty])$ is given by the étale cohomology group $H^2_\et(X,\mu_{p^\infty})$ up to a summand $H^0_\et(X,\Z/p^\infty)$ with little geometric meaning\footnote{This summand is there to observe that $\O_X$ is itself $p^n$-torsion in many ways, namely by suspensions.
 In particular it does not have much to do with Brauer groups, so on top of it making some statements false, it is mostly irrelevant.}.
 In fact, the whole space can be described as $\BBr(X)[p^\infty]\simeq \Gamma_\et(X,B^2\mu_{p^\infty})\times H^0_\et(X,\Z/p^\infty)$.
 We will \emph{ignore} this second factor, and for the purposes of this paper, use the following notation: \begin{nota} Instead of the usual derived Brauer sheaf which is equivalent to $B^2\Gm\times B\Z$, we let $\BBr(-):= B^2\Gm$, so $\BBr(X) = \Gamma_\et(X,B^2\Gm)$.